Design and Analysis of Phase Conjugation-Based Self-Alignment Beamforming for RIS-Assisted Terahertz SWIPT: TRANSFER MODEL

 \section{TRANSFER MODEL}

-This section presents the design of the RIS-assisted transmitter and provides an analysis of the gain in the THz channel.
-Building on this, a THz transfer model and resonance mechanism are developed, outlining the process for achieving stable power cycle distribution.
-Furthermore, an analysis of the energy harvesting and communication channel models is included.
+This section details the design of the RIS-assisted transmitter, analyzes the THz channel gain, and develops the THz transfer model and resonance mechanism for stable power cycle.
+The energy harvesting and communication channel models are also analyzed.